andreasmhallberg/readingnotes/Owens, 2005. The Arabic Grammatical Tradition and Arabic Language Teaching.md

 The tradition went from descriptivism in Sībawayh and al-Farrāʾ to prescriptivism with the development of pedagogical grammars.

-- Sīband and al-Farrāʾ describes variation (e.g. *-tši/-ki* 3fs enclitic pronoun) and offers explanations to the alternative forms: "explicatory descriptivism".
+- Sībawayh and al-Farrāʾ describes variation (e.g. *-tši/-ki* 3fs enclitic pronoun) and offers explanations to the alternative forms: "explicatory descriptivism".
 104-105
-  - From this follows prescriptivism.
+  - Thereafter came prescriptivism.
 109

 - 9th century - explicit move towards simplification of grammatical description.
 Variation in linguistic material is pushed aside.
 106

 - 10th century.
 Meta-theoretical speculation.
 Linguistic sciences becomes theoretical discipline of its own.
 107

+- Arabic linguistic tradition ans corpus planning: 108

-- "the development of the language sciences in the Arabic-Islamic tradition is perhaps the most remarkable example of corpus planning in the history of linguistic."
-108
+  > the development of the language sciences in the Arabic-Islamic tradition is perhaps the most remarkable example of corpus planning in the history of linguistic.

 - Tradition goes from dealing with oral "living, variable, oral language" in Sībawayh and al-Farrāʾ to dealing with written language in later tradition.
 108

 - "The grammatical norm becomes identified with an ideal end, but looking backwards, towards a lost ideal."
 109

+- Basran and Kufan schools: 109

-- "Weil's conception of the Basran and Kufan linguistic schools as resulting from later grammarians' efforts to put order into the diverse [descriptive] practices of earlier grammarians is essentially correct."
-109
+  > Weil's conception of the Basran and Kufan linguistic schools as resulting from later grammarians' efforts to put order into the diverse [descriptive] practices of earlier grammarians is essentially correct.

 - The development of grammar after the theoretical maturity in the 10th century shows "the power of entrenched professional and bureaucratic interests".
 Not "academic and pedagogical needs."
 110